The Mountain Is You Summary (Brianna Wiest)

 Self-sabotage seems like masochism.
 It looks like self-hate, low confidence, or a lack of willpower.

-In reality, self-sabotage is simply the presence of an unconscious need being fulfilled by the self-sabotaging behaviour.
+In reality, self-sabotage is simply the presence of an unconscious need being fulfilled by the self-sabotaging behavior.

 To overcome this, you must go through a process of deep psychological excavation.